ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/nme-vo5-awards-marmozets-dj-set.markdown

   \ a serious rug while these Brit-rockers soundtrack your night. </p>"
 section2-content: "<p>Wanna bag some tix?
 Course you do.</p>\r\n<p>Marmozets are just\
   \ some of the special guests taking over The VO5 NME Awards Road Trip, which has\
-  \ been touring the country to bring all you NME lovlies you a series of banger nights\
+  \ been touring the country to bring all you NME lovelies a series of banger nights\
   \ out.</p> \r\n<p> If you're a Marmozets fan, or just fancy a night out on the tiles,\
   \ get yourself and a mate to complete the form below, but hurry – the competition\
   \ closes on Thursday 8th February at 23:59.
 Over 18s only.
 Winners will be contacted\